Jeremyy0/Atlassian/README.md

 # Atlassian Discord Bot

-This bot was developed as a resource tracking mechanism in discord.
+This bot was developed as a means for tracking resource locations for the game atlas through discord.

 !add

 !del

 !whatson

 !find

 !darius